 This module is designed to enable postgraduate students to obtain both essential knowledge of and critical insight into, issues relating to international human rights law.
 Human rights occupy an extremely important place in contemporary discussions about law, justice and politics at both the domestic and the international level.
 Across all spheres of government, bodies of law and, pretty much, in every single social mobilization, human rights are invoked and debated.

 This module approaches the key place occupied by human rights in the contemporary world from an international perspective.
-The module aims to link the international origins of human rights and the main human rights systems, with the actual practice of human rights.
-Particular attention is paid in the module to the value, as well as the limits of human rights when they approach, or try to address the problems and the aspirations of five important 'subjects': the Citizen, the Refugee, the Cultural Subject, the Woman and the Poor.
+In placing a focus at the international level, the module aims to link the international origins of human rights and the main human rights systems, with the actual practice of human rights.
+Particular attention is paid in the module to the value, as well as the limits of human rights when they approach, or try to address the problems and the aspirations of five important 'subjects': the Citizen, the Army, the Migrant, the Worker, and the Woman.Read more

 LW925 - Cultural Heritage Law

-Cultural heritage law has developed as a distinctive legal topic in the last thirty years to regulate the widening concept of heritage which was, historically, defined as historical monuments and has now widened to include intangible values.
+Cultural heritage law has developed as a distinctive legal topic in the last thirty years to regulate the widening concept of heritage which started with the protection of historical monuments in the 19th century and now includes intangible values.

 This area of law considers a developing jurisprudence that involves international treaties, laws, ethics, and policy consideration relating to the heritage.
-This module aims to identify values and principles that contribute to a fair and equitable cultural heritage policy.
-It addresses the essential question of the need to change the law to accommodate the specific needs of protection of cultural heritage/cultural property and it aims to give coherence to practices shaped by stakeholders, as well as a complex body of rules at the intersection of civil law, property law, criminal law, public law, private international law and public international law.
+Academic research now aims to identify values and principles that contribute to a fair and equitable cultural heritage policy.
+It addresses the essential question of the need to change the law to accommodate the specific needs of protection of cultural heritage/cultural property.
+It aims to give coherence to practices shaped by art dealers, collectors, museums, communities and States, as well as a complex body of rules at the intersection of civil law, property law, criminal law, public law, private international law and public international law.
+Those different interactions have developed a less than coherent legal framework that will be comparatively analyzed by reference to French, English and American Law.Read more

 LW931 - Land Development and Conservation Law

-The development of land places considerable stress upon on wildlife conservation, natural resources and environmental quality, and may infringe common law restrictions upon land use arising in the law of nuisance.
-The land use planning system gives an opportunity for planning authorities to scrutinise the likely environmental and ecological impacts of a development proposal, before a development is determined.
-The anticipatory approach to authorisation of developments is taken a step further when a proposed development is likely to have a significant effect upon the environment and where environmental impact assessment (EIA) is required before granting permission for development.
-The methodology of environmental assessment is also applied where strategic environmental assessment (SEA) is required of plans and policies, rather than individual developments.
+Land development places considerable stress upon wildlife conservation, natural resources and environmental quality.
+As an initial matter, development might contravene common law restrictions upon land use arising in the law of nuisance.
+However, in most legal systems the decision to grant planning permission is critical in determining whether a development goes ahead.
+The land use planning system and policy guidance give an opportunity for planning authorities to scrutinise the likely environmental and ecological impacts of a development proposal, before a development is authorised.
+The anticipatory approach is taken a step further when a proposed development is likely to have a significant effect upon the environment and where Environmental Impact Assessment (EIA) is required before granting permission for development.
+The methodology of environmental assessment is also applied where Strategic Environmental Assessment (SEA) is required of plans and policies, rather than individual developments.
 The need to implement requirements from European Union environmental law, with regard to EIA and SEA, is of critical importance.

 CL897 - CL Dissertation